Automatically creating Certificates for Ingress resources¶

 kubernetes.io/tls-acme: "true"- this annotation requires additional configuration of the ingress-shim (see above).
 Namely, a default issuer must be specified as arguments to the ingress-shim container.

-certmanager.k8s.io/acme-http01-edit-in-place: "true"- (DEPRECATED) if the ACME challenge type has been set to http01, and the ingress has the ‘kubernetes.io/tls-acme: true’ annotation, this controls whether the ingress is modified ‘in-place’, or a new one created specifically for the http01 challenge.
+acme.cert-manager.io/http01-edit-in-place: "true"- this controls whether the ingress is modified ‘in-place’, or a new one created specifically for the http01 challenge.
 If present, and set to “true” the existing ingress will be modified.
 Any other value, or the absence of the annotation assumes “false”.